mkocaoglu/mkocaoglu.github.io/_pages/CausalML.md

 <img align="right" src="/images/lablogo.png" width="150px" style="float:right; padding-left:10px"> Causal reasoning is essential for artificial intelligence and machine learning.
 In CausalML lab, we develop new theoretical results that give us insights about fundamental causal discovery and inference problems, and develop novel algorithms based on these insights.
 Our research can be broadly categorized into multiple pillars

-_i) Optimism for Practical and Approximate Causal Reasoning,_
+_i) Practical and Approximate Causal Reasoning via Information-theoretic Methods,_

 _ii) Causal Machine Learning,_